induane/asinine-website/topics/articles/2018/other/other_01.rst

 Intent?

 Can anything besides me have intent?
 Is selfness special?
 Or am I all?
 Am I secretly afraid I am all and thus ultimately important but ultimately alone or am I secretly afraid I'm nothing and not special?
 Why do I need to be special?
 Is special a part of existence or is it just a feeling?
 An opinion?
 Whose opinion?
 Mine?
 Narcissist.
 Coward.
 Why am I never doing the things I say I should be doing?
 Why am I not studious.
 Why are other accomplishments more than my own.
 What happens if I did reach my goals?
 That's the problem.
 Nothing happens.
 Eventually it's all gone, all dead, no more.
 Built a civilization?
 Smashed to ash by the staggeringly large universe.
 Sun is burned.
 Universe has reached maximum entropy.
 All is gone.
 It's ALL going into the void, just at different rates.
 Some things last longer but none last forever.
-Why do I even care about legacy.
+Why do I even care about legacy?
 Maybe I do and don't?
 How can I hold a contradiction?
-Maybe I have to try not to think about how nothing matters so that I have a reason to do things but that doesn't work for really big herculean efforts... maybe I am a coward.
+Maybe I have to try not to think about how nothing matters so that I have a reason to do things but that doesn't work for herculean efforts... maybe I am a coward.
 Why don't we face it?
 IS there a we?
 Global we?
 Individual we?
 Why am I like this?
 Everyone else must not be.
 It must just be me.

 You shake yourself.
 Death.
 Not existing.
 A momentary piece of you grasps the paradox of it and shakes you to the core.
 Desperate you hide from the idea and